ARMify-Project/ARMify/README.md

 ### Candidate Groups View

 The Candidate Groups View displays the set of included register addresses.
-If a device is selected, the corresponding register and peripheral names appear in the **Included Register Addresses** table (top).
+If a candidate group is selected, the corresponding register and peripheral names appear in the **Included Register Addresses** table (top).
 The **Candidate Groups** table (bottom) lists all groups of compatible devices sharing the same memory map for the currently identified register accesses.
 Selecting a group reveals its matching devices on the right.

 ![Candidate Groups View](screens/candidate_groups_view.png)